The Faces Game

 This fun game will get your greetings in Te Reo down pat.

-Keep learning te reo sounds to make kōrero easy.
+With Te Ara Pū you can keep learning te reo sounds to help make kōrero easy.

 A great aiga (family) connecting and learning activity highlighting the importance of our names.